 What is PDW?

 Did you know!
-Beyond clinical diagnostics, PDW also plays a role in forensic science.
-Forensic pathologists use PDW readings to help determine causes of death—such as distinguishing sudden cardiac death from other causes—highlighting its fascinating application at the intersection of medicine and law. |
+Beyond clinical diagnostics, PDW has been investigated for its potential role in forensic science.
+Forensic pathologists may use PDW readings to help determine causes of death—such as distinguishing sudden cardiac death from other causes—highlighting its fascinating application at the intersection of medicine and law.
+This remains a specialized area of research, not standard clinical practice.

 How is the PDW Blood Test Performed?